Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Mathematical Foundations for Data Science/Week1MFDS.md

 $$ A + (-A) = 0 $$

-- **Multiplication**: Two matrices can only be multipled if the number of columns in the first part of the product equals the number of rows in the second part of the product to yield a product matrix with a size of the number of rows of the first part and the number of columns of the second part.
+- **Multiplication**: Two matrices can only be multiplied if the number of columns in the first part of the product equals the number of rows in the second part of the product to yield a product matrix with a size of the number of rows of the first part and the number of columns of the second part.
 The size of matrices after a product would look like this:

 $$
 A_(m*p) * B_(p*n) = C_(m*n)
 $$

-The formulae for caluclating the entites within the product matrix are as follows, given that ```i``` and ```j``` are the row and column number that identifies element of that matrix:
+The formulae for calculating the entities within the product matrix are as follows, given that $i$ and $j$ are the row and column number that identifies element of that matrix:

 $$
 A\ is\ an\ array\ with\ a_{ij}\ for\ entities\ and\ have\ size\ m*n
 $$

 $$
 B\ is\ an\ array\ with\ b_{ij}\ for\ entites\ and\ have\ size\ n*p
 $$

 $$
 C\ is\ the\ product\ array\ with\ c_{ij}\ for\ entites\ and\ have\ size\ n*m, then
 $$

 $$
 c_{ij} = \begin{equation}\sum_{k = 1}^{n}a_{ik}b_{kj}\end{equation}
 $$

 $$
 where\ j = 1, . . . , m\ and\ k = 1, . . . , p
 $$

-### REF